 Someone should explain to the Palestinians: There are only so many ways to become a sovereign nation-state: 1) Win a piece of land in a war with whoever controls it (which Palestinians have been trying unsuccessfully to do for decades), 2) Receive the land as a gift from the sovereign owner or controller of it (the Arabs were offered half of Palestine by the U.N., but they turned it down because of their objection to sharing Palestine with the Jews), or 3) occupy the land before other contenders to the title.
 Palestinians have done none of these things.
 They were preceded in Palestine many centuries before by Israel.

 All this information is readily available.
 Why, then, is there always such an outpouring of sympathy for the Palestinians?
 Israel may have occasionally been brutal in its treatment of its neighbors.
-However, consider what the Israelis have endured in having to share a tiny piece of land (which it once owned outright) with Arab latecomers who have permitted abominations like Hamas and Hezbollah to operate within its borders.
+You try thinking clearly and showing noble restraint when your enemies constantly fire rockets at your civilian centers, then hide in churches and schools to avoid counter attacks.
+Consider what the Israelis have endured in having to share a tiny piece of land (which it once owned outright) with Arab latecomers who have permitted abominations like Hamas and Hezbollah to operate within its borders.

 Here we are, watching Hamas commit atrocities that should make the world shudder.
 Instead, it sympathizes with the Arabs.
 Most of the world seems to be in the grip of a demonic trance.
 It is the same irrationality that has inspired anti-semitism through the centuries ― pogroms and massacres too many to list.
 Why?
 First, because they are God’s chosen people; hence, the devil hates them ― and inspires the masses to follow suit.

 However, there is a more basic reason for anti-semitism: envy.
-American writer and humorist Mark Twain, cynic and muckraker extraordinaire, had the following (and much more) to say about the Jews:
+American writer and humorist Mark Twain had the following (and much more) to say about the Jews:

 If the statistics are right, the Jews constitute but one per cent. of the human race.
 It suggests a nebulous dim puff of star-dust lost in the blaze of the Milky Way.
 Properly the Jew ought hardly to be heard of; but he is heard of, has always been heard of.
 He is as prominent on the planet as any other people, and his commercial importance is extravagantly out of proportion to the smallness of his bulk.
 His contributions to the world’s list of great names in literature, science, art, music, finance, medicine, and abstruse learning are also away out of proportion to the weakness of his numbers.